hunterloftis/node-production/readme.md

 One of the strengths of this architecture is to allow you to scale from a single dyno all the way up to a fleet of dozens of web and worker processes serving hundreds of thousands of users.
-You should try a cheap 1-hour test with something like:
+You should try a cheap 1-hour test with something like this (just upgrade your addons first!):

 ```
 heroku ps:scale web=16 worker=16